 Instead of including the cost of Brave technology in the training session, wearable motion capture can be a cost on its own with

-.
+one-time assessments.
 As clients join, facilities can charge them for a one-time assessment of their motion, and recommend this extra charge every 3 months for progress purposes.
 Facilities can further extend this amenity to non-clients – or in other words, any athlete looking to get their movements captured and analyzed.
 The appeal of wearable motion capture can then convert non-clients into future members: securing more revenue for the facility.

 Since Brave technology is portable and easy to use, facility owners will have the freedom to take it anywhere and perform mobile assessments.
 Therefore, if a large sports tournament is happening nearby, one can simply set up the technology and offer discounted assessments all day.
 With accessible software and fully integrated dashboards, coaches can provide objective feedback to these athletes immediately.